wencywww/ExtJS-Photo-Gallery/README.md

   * The New Files button in the bottom left of the screen should indicate the number of the new items
   * Click the button.
 The system will process photos, will refresh the tree above and will delete the originals from the upload directory
   * Use the tree nodes to view the items
+  * If case of viewing many photos + videos on a single screen - use view pagination trough the gear icon
   * Double click an item to start the fancybox slideshow
   * When the fancybox slideshow is active, the EXIF data presence is auto-detected and can be displayed using the 2 icons from the launcher on the bottom center (it is automatically hidden/shown depending on the EXIF presence for the current slide).
   * EXIF text data and GPS coordinates are displayed using a property grid and Google Maps panel on the right side of the screen.
 Both can be toggled on/off by clicking the launcher icons.